1947 Louisville Municipal Bantams football team

-The 1947 Louisville Municipal Bantams football team was an American football team that represented Louisville Municipal College (now part of University of Louisville) in the Midwest Athletic Association (MAA) during the 1947 college football season.
+The 1947 Louisville Municipal Bantams football team was an American football team that represented Louisville Municipal College (now part of University of Louisville) in the Midwest Athletic Association (MWAA) during the 1947 college football season.
 In their second season under head coach Dwight T. Reed, the Bantams compiled a 6–1–1 record and was ranked No. 12 among the nation's black college football teams according to the Pittsburgh Courier and its Dickinson Rating System.
+Louisville Municipal was on a one-year probation in the MWAA, and its game did not count in the conference standings.